-By Raymond Ibrahim – Special to Coptic Solidarity –
+By Raymond Ibrahim – Exclusive to Coptic Solidarity –

 Art has a largely negative impact on human morality.
 So says Sheikh Ahmed al-Tayeb, the grand imam of Egypt’s Al Azhar madrassa and arguably the “most influential Muslim in the world.”